Bountiful Landscapes & Consulting

 Water around the drip line with 5 gallon buckets, with 1/8" holes in the bottom. fill 1 or 2 times & let drip out slowly.

-Use a bar to make holes ONLY 12" deep (most roots depth) and put hose directly in hole for 30-60 seconds.
+Use a bar to make a few holes around the drip line - ONLY 12" deep (most roots depth) and put the hose directly in the hole for 30-60 seconds.

 Quick calculation: Tree diameter x 5 minutes, per week.